 Renovated in 2017, the Briscoe Center reading room provides a quiet and comfortable space in which to use our rich historical collections.
 Archival materials are retrieved from stack areas that are closed to the public and delivered to patrons seated in the reading room.
 Registered researchers can request materials online prior to their visit, or on site using one of the Center’s reference kiosk computers.
 Reference staff are available to help researchers find collections of interest and to answer any questions.
 To ensure the preservation and security of our holdings, there are limits to the amount of material researchers can request and use at one time.

-As of July 5, 2021, our Reading Room is open to members of the UT Austin community (current students, faculty, and staff) by appointment only.
+Our Reading Room is open to the public.
 We currently are providing remote reference services via email, phone, or teleconference, as well as duplication/digitization services.
 We recommend all researchers contact us, and select “Reference” from the Nature of Inquiry dropdown menu, and let us know how we can help you with your research.

 Policies & Procedures